alexandrateneva/JavaScript-Web-SoftUni/ReactJS Fundamentals/Final Project - Online Shop/README.md

 - react-router-dom: ^4.3.1,
 - react-scripts: 1.1.4

-## Start & watch
+## Start

     $ npm start

 ---

 The application has:
-•	public part (accessible without authentication)
+- public part (accessible without authentication)
-•	private part (available for registered users) and
+- private part (available for registered users) and
-•	administrative part (available for administrators only)
+- administrative part (available for administrators only)

 ### Public part
 The public part inludes the application home page, where all products are listed, category page,